roboticsdude60/clozd-coding-challenge/CodingChallenge1.md

 - [ ] Breadcrumbs should be updated to reflect the new route added.
 - [ ] Somewhere in the UI, the application should have the ability to edit the name of a company and save it to the database.

+### Design
+- UI does not need to be a work of art, but we expect any new UI to follow a similar design style to what already exists.
+- UX will be evaluated.
+Specifically, we want to see if added elements are easy to use and make sense where they are placed.

 ## Getting Started
 Refer to `README.md` to get the app up and running